New Dell Support Center Crashed

 After doing a bit of work I went back to the support tool and clicked the option to check my hard drive and my computer froze.
 I couldn't do anything to unlock it, including CTRL, ALT & DEL.

 The only way out of it was to hold the power button in for several seconds and power it down.

-I was livid because I had wrote a document in Open Office and didn't save it.
-When my machine loaded back up the document couldn't be recovered.
+I was livid because I had written a document in Open Office and didn't save it.
+When my machine loaded back up, the document couldn't be recovered.
 Gutted!!

 I'm unsure about the latest version now.
 Do you think it is the software or my computer?